aaaronhsu/blog/_tabs/about.md

 ## Hello!
 My name is Aaron Hsu and I'm an eighteen-year-old from NYC.

 I have ideas.
 Sometimes I share them with my friends but more often than not, they linger in my mind until they dissipate into thin air.
-The solution: this website!
+This website aims to solve that.

 This website is meant to be a cross between a blog and a portfolio, a place where I can share my random thoughts and showcase my projects.
 It also serves as somewhat of a time capsule for my college years.
 I hope you find some of it interesting!